-The calibrated parameter values are broadly consistent with the range of estimates in the literature.
-The collateral constraint implies that about half of tangible capital is collateralizable.
 The most natural point of comparison for our estimated innovation technology is to the empirical literature on the response of patenting to R&D spending, which is often used to discipline Schumepterian models (see, e.g., Acemoglu et al. (2018)).
-These studies typically find an average elasticity of successful innovation to R&D around 0.5, while our estimates imply an average elasticity 0.74.
+These studies typically find an average elasticity of successful innovation to R&D around 1/2, while our estimates imply an average elasticity 0.74.
 One interpretation of this finding is that investment spikes capture a broader set of innovations than do patents.